Skip to content

 As a team of marketers and technologists, we struggled with the same content marketing problem.

-We needed to create marketing campaigns that break through the marketing clutter, capture attention, build loyalty, and drive sales.
+We needed to create marketing campaigns that broke through the marketing clutter, captured attention, built loyalty, and drove sales.

-In realizing that storytelling is the solution, and the next big thing in marketing, we made it our mission to help brands tell breakthrough stories.
+In realizing that storytelling was the solution and the next big thing in marketing, we made it our mission to help brands tell breakthrough stories.

 But we quickly hit a roadblock.